Yorivel/Dynamic-Wardrobe/docs/priority.md

 ## Vehicle Outfits

 When V mounts a vehicle, vehicle outfits take priority.
 All location, combat, weather, and shuffle changes are paused while mounted.
 On dismount, the mod picks a fresh outfit for V's current location.
+If no full vehicle outfit matches, [accessories](accessories.md) are layered on top of V's current outfit instead.
 See [Vehicle Outfits](vehicles.md) for details.

 ## Combat & Danger Zones